shrine-maiden-heavy-industries/sol/docs/hardware/bringup_guide.rst

 -  A toolchain capable of building binaries for Cortex-M0 processors, such as the `GNU Arm
    Embedded <https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm>`__
    toolchain.
-If you’re using Linux or macOS, you’ll likely want to fetch this using a package manager; a suitable toolchain may be called something like ``arm-none-eabi-gcc``.
+If you're using Linux or macOS, you'll likely want to fetch this using a package manager; a suitable toolchain may be called something like ``arm-none-eabi-gcc``.
 -  A DFU programming utility, such as